 The federal government standardizes all Medicare Supplement insurance plans.
 This means regardless of the insurance carriers you choose.
 The benefits are the same.
 The Medigap plan with the highest level of Medicare coverage is Plan F. Plan G is the runner-up.

 What is the highest-rated supplemental insurance plan with USAA?

 The highest-rated supplemental Medicare plan with USAA is Plan G and Plan N.

 What are the benefits of USAA Medicare Supplement Plan F?

 Plan F with USAA, and every other carrier, will include all possible benefits with a Medigap plan.
 Thus, leaving you with no out-of-pocket costs as you use the benefits.
 You won’t ever have any deductibles, copays, or coinsurance.

 What is the maximum out-of-pocket limit for USAA Medicare Supplement Plan G?

-The Part B deductible is the only out-of-pocket cost with USAA Plan G outside your monthly premium is the Part B deductible.
+The Part B deductible is the only out-of-pocket cost with USAA Plan G outside your monthly premium.
 The Part B deductible is currently $226.

 What is the difference between USAA Plan G and Plan F?

 The only difference between Plan G and Plan F is that Plan F covers the Part B deductible, and Plan G does not.
 The current deductible under Part B is $226.

 What is the deductible for USAA Medicare Supplement Plan G?

 Technically, USAA Plan G doesn’t have a deductible.
 However, Plan G doesn’t cover the Part B deductible, which is currently $226.